milmor/LadaGAN/README.md

 # LadaGAN
 This repo is the official implementation of "[Efficient generative adversarial networks using linear additive-attention Transformers](https://arxiv.org/abs/2401.09596)".

-By Emilio Morales-Juarez and Gibran Fuentes-Pineda
+By Emilio Morales-Juarez and Gibran Fuentes-Pineda.

 ## Abstract